The pyproject.toml config file¶

 - If you want your package’s name on PyPI to be different from the importable module name, set this to the PyPI name.

-- Space separated list of words to help with searching for your package.
+- Comma separated list of words to help with searching for your package.

 - The name of a license, if you’re using one for which there isn’t a Trove classifier.
 It’s recommended to use Trove classifiers instead of this in most cases.